MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runs.md

 The agent keeps track of each step's success or failure.
 As steps succeed with issues or fail, the job's status is updated.
 The job always reflects the worst outcome from each of its steps.
 If a step fails, the job also fails.

 Before running a step, the agent checks that step's [condition](conditions.md) to determine whether it should run.
-By default, a step only runs when the job's status is succeeded or succeeded with issues.
+By default, a step only runs when the job's status is succeeded or succeeded with issues, but you can set other conditions.

 Many jobs have cleanup steps that need to run no matter what else happens, so they can specify a condition of `always()`.
-Cleanup steps can also be set to run only on cancellation.
+Cleanup or other steps can also be set to run only on cancellation.

 A successful cleanup step can't save the job from failing.
 Jobs can never go back to success after entering failure.

 ## Timeouts and disconnects

 Each job has a timeout.
 If the job doesn't complete in the specified time, the server cancels the job.
 The server attempts to signal the agent to stop, and marks the job as canceled.
 On the agent side, cancellation means canceling all remaining steps and uploading any remaining results.

 Jobs have a grace period called the cancel timeout in which to complete any cancellation work.
 You can also mark steps to run even on cancellation.
 After a job timeout plus a cancel timeout, if the agent doesn't report that work has stopped, the server marks the job as a failure.

-Agent machines can stop responding to the server from time to time.
-This situation can happen if the agent's host machine loses power or is turned off, or if there's a network failure.
+Agent machines can stop responding to the server if the agent's host machine loses power or is turned off, or if there's a network failure.
 To help detect these conditions, the agent sends a heartbeat message once per minute to let the server know it's still operating.

 If the server doesn't receive a heartbeat for five consecutive minutes, it assumes the agent won't come back.
 The job is marked as a failure, letting the user know they should retry the pipeline.

+::: moniker range=">=azure-devops-2020"
 ## Manage runs through the Azure DevOps CLI

 You can manage pipeline runs by using `az pipelines runs` in the Azure DevOps CLI.
 To get started, see [Get started with Azure DevOps CLI](../../cli/index.md).
 For a complete command reference, see [Azure DevOps CLI command reference](/cli/azure/service-page/devops).

-Use the following commands to list the pipeline runs in your project and view details about a specific run.
-You can also add, list, and delete tags in your pipeline runs.
+The following examples show how to list the pipeline runs in your project, view details about a specific run, and add, list, or delete tags for pipeline runs.

 ### Prerequisites

 - Azure CLI with the Azure DevOps CLI extension installed as described in [Get started with Azure DevOps CLI](../../cli/index.md).
 Sign into Azure using `az login`.
-- For the examples in this article, set the default organization using `az devops configure --defaults organization=YourOrganizationURL`.
+- Set the default organization by using `az devops configure --defaults organization=<YourOrganizationURL>`.

 ### List pipeline runs